Pontine stroke, also known as pons stroke, is a type of brain stem stroke that often creates chronic side effects.

 When stroke happens in the pons, which is the upper section of the brain stem, it’s called a pontine stroke.
+More formally, an ischemic stroke in the pons is also known as a pontine infarct or pontine cerebrovascular accident.

 Symptoms of Pontine Stroke